-Awarded to the student who obtains the highest average cumulative score, over 70%, for DIS 2, 4 and 6 components, and obtains a GPA of 03 or more at the 3rd MBBS examination.
-The student should not have repeated any modules during the 4 year period.
+Awarded to the student who obtains the highest average cumulative score, over 70%, for community Medicine, and obtains a GPA of 03 or more at the 3rd MBBS examination.
+The student should not have repeated any modules during the 4-year period.